dvijeniii05/carousel-with-pagination-rn/README.md

     >
   </kbd>
   <br>
-  <em>Use if Ref methods with custom components that can be positioned anywhere.</em>
+  <em>Use of Ref methods with custom components that can be positioned anywhere.</em>
 </p>